Spring break staycations

 Franklin Delano Roosevelt National Historic Site

 Take a tour through the Roosevelt country home admiring how the home looked in the 1800s.
-Youngsters can pick up a kids’ activity packet upon entry and earn a Junior Ranger badge upon completion.
-They will be sworn in as official Jr. Rangers and receive a certificate along with their badge.
-Also see the early technology that helped Franklin learn to live with his disability.
+You can also see the early technology that helped Franklin learn to live with his disability.
 4097 Albany Post Road, Hyde Park.
 845-229-9115.

 Hudson Valley Museums Your Kid Will Love